 The project “Utforsking av Norges flagg” includes an urban intervention consisting in an installation of 74 banners over specific streets -and moments- in Norway.

-At first glance this might be seen as a patriotic decoration during the 200 anniversary year of the first Norwegian constitution, but upon closer inspection, this installation invite reflection on different concepts, such as identity, independence, pluralism and democracy.
+At first glance, the installation could be seen as a patriotic decoration, but at closer inspection, it invited it to reflect on different concepts, such as identity, independence, pluralism and democracy.

 - Høydespesialisten AS

 - CH Prosjekt AS

 - Geir Tøyen